 4. A real estate agent

-An experienced real estate agent may make the difference between getting the home you want or settling for something less.
+An experienced real estate agent may make the difference between getting the home you want and settling for something less.
 The agent’s job is to help you find a home at the best price by keeping track of market conditions, preparing competitive offers, and haggling until the offer is accepted.
 There are three factors that determine the best agent for you.

 Market expertise.
 Top agents know the neighborhoods you’re interested in and can give you fast and accurate information about everything from school trends and local homeowners association requirements to recent price trends.